expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 #### Returns

-A `Promise` that is resolved with a `QueryResponse` that contains an array of `Purchase` objects.
+A `Promise` that resolves with a `QueryResponse` that contains an array of `Purchase` objects.
 This represents the user's previous purchase history and returns the same result as `getPurchaseHistoryAsync()`.

 #### Example